Pal0r/hotdogger/README.md

 ## Ticket 4
 Hot dog options not yet available are showing up in the vendor items list view.
 Make sure that only available products are displayed.

+## Ticket 5
+Our clients are starting to notice a lag in response times in the vendor item listing.
+Investigate.
+If possible improve page queries WITHOUT the aid of caching.

+## Ticket 6
+Some clients have 100s of product offerings.
+Limit the number of offerings on a page.